situmtech/situm-react-native-wayfinding-getting-started/README.md

 ## Set up the Situm Account

-Before running this application you must set up an account in the [Situm Dashboard](https://dashboard.situm.com), configure a building and retrieve an Situm API Key.
+Before running this application you must set up an account in the [Situm Dashboard](https://dashboard.situm.com), configure a building and retrieve a Situm API Key.

 1. Go to the [sign in form](https://dashboard.situm.com) and enter your username and password to sign in.
-2. Once you enter your account, go to the [account section](https://dashboard.situm.com/accounts/profile) and on API Key section click on 'Generate new API Key'.
+2. Once you log in, go to the [account configuration](https://dashboard.situm.com/accounts/profile) and on the API Key section click on 'Generate new API Key'.
 3. Go to the [buildings section](https://dashboard.situm.com/buildings) and create a building.
 4. Download [Situm Mapping Tool](https://play.google.com/store/apps/details?id=es.situm.maps&hl=es&gl=US) in Play Store (only Android devices) and calibrate your building.
-Check the user guide for detailed information.
+Check the [user guide](https://situm.com/docs/03-calibration/) for detailed information.
 5. Check this [guide](https://developers.google.com/maps/documentation/android-sdk/get-api-key) to get your own Google API Key.

-You must keep in mind that you will need the user email, the Situm API Key, a Google API Key for maps and the building ID.
-If you don't know the building ID, go to the dashboard and select a building, then you will have the building ID in the link of that webpage.
+6. Retrieve the ID of your selected building.
+You will find it in the link of the Situm Dashboard.

 # Setup